nikolaydubina/fpmoney/README.md

 JSONMarshal/large-10         2.00 ± 0%      2.00 ± 0%      3.00 ± 0%
 ```

+## References

+- [ferdypruis/iso4217](https://github.com/ferdypruis/iso4217) was a good inspiration and reference material. it was used in early version as well. it is well maintained and fast library for currencies.

 ## Appendix A: `json.Unmarshal` optimizations

 Parsing is surprisingly slow.
 It is ~6x of `float32` + `string`.